Sue Cunniff Coughlin

-While members are always encouraged to make their concerns known to their elected officials, it is important to remember to only refer to the American Legion when promoting specifically outlined objectives of the American Legion Legislative Agenda.
-An updated Legislative Agenda was published January 1, 2017.
-This update has many new and cutting edge priorities; all ALA members should familiarize themselves with the current Legislative Agenda.
-It is available for download in the Legislative section of the American Legion website (https://www.legion.org/legislative)
+Encourage all members to make their concerns known to their elected officials.
+Please remember to only refer to the American Legion when promoting specifically outlined objectives of the American Legion Legislative Agenda.
+The Legislative Agenda can be found in the Legislative section of the American Legion website.

 Unit Award: Most Outstanding Unit Legislative Program

 • Award: Citation Plaque

 • Presented to: One unit in each division (5)

 • Presented to: One department in each division (5)

 The Department awards will be as follows.
 Rules will be published in the ALA Today and on the Department website.

 1978 Sluggers Legislative Plaque for the Unit with best overall participation in the Legislative Program.

 A $10 personal award for the runner up to the 1978 Sluggers Plaque

 Our Department will have to submit a mid-year and year-end report to National so please let me know what your members are doing this year.
 Every time you do something, just give me a call or send me an email or note.
 It would really help to report everything we do.
 You will find my contact information on the Department website